Dazegambler/squiroll/README.md

 # Aocf_rollback
 Current Progress on adding rollback to touhou 15.5 Antinomy of common flowers

+**if you find any useful info please share it on the aocf discord server or put it on a file in this repo**

 # Currently Needed:
 ## Memory addresses